RosieWatson/GreatStourSite/README.txt

 How to Run:
 `docker build -t iot-g7 .`
-Constructs dependancies, installs everything, prepares the distribustion firendly version of code and exposes ports ready to listen
+Constructs dependencies, installs everything, prepares the distribution friendly version of code and exposes ports ready to listen
 `docker run -p 3000:3000 iot-g7:latest`
-The built image is then used to create a container will executes the code with prebuilt dependancies.
+The built image is then used to create a container will executes the code with prebuilt dependencies.
 This will run our web app on port 3000.

-We have a script called 'backfilled.js' that runs when the docker container is built, this will fill the DB with the latest data for both MQTT and the EA API meaning that you will be able to get a wide range of values to display and interact with.
+We have a script called 'backfill.js' that runs when the docker container is built, this will fill the DB with the latest data for both MQTT and the EA API meaning that you will be able to get a wide range of values to display and interact with.

 About our Submission:
 We have used Node.js as our run-time environment as this allowed us to write all of our code in JavaScript.

-We have used Express.js as our web application framework ontop of Node.js as this allowed us to easily created our own API endpoints to make calls from the client side React app to the server.
+We have used Express.js as our web application framework on top of Node.js as this allowed us to easily created our own API endpoints to make calls from the client side React app to the server.

 Our database is hosted on Dragon and is therefore a MySql database.
-We have set up our own library for quering it that stops SQL injection from being possible.
+We have set up our own library for querying it that stops SQL injection from being possible.

 We have webpack to minify our code to help increase performance and reduce bandwidth, along with increasing its compatibility with other